iannjari/starter-hugo-academic/content/post/filter-json-data-with-jmespath/index.md

 categories:
 ---

-[Part 1](https://www.njari.dev/post/process-json-data-with-jmespath/) deals with basic expressions and creating list and slice projections.
+[Part 1](https://www.njari.dev/post/process-json-data-with-jmespath/) of this JMESPath series deals with basic expressions and creating list and slice projections.

 In this part, we'll look at filtering the results of a projection.